-In order to manage the environmental risks and meet both the corporate and the Government of Canada's environmental and sustainable development goals, the following initiatives continued in the first quarter of 2023-2024:
+In order to manage the environmental risks and meet both the corporate and the Government of Canada's environmental and sustainable development goals, the following initiatives continued in the third quarter of 2023-2024:

-- Characterizations of JCCBI's lands are still underway.
-They will make it possible to determine with greater precision all the actions required for the remediation and control of contaminants during the execution of projects and thus reduce the risks associated to these issues; - + JCCBI participates in the Federal Contaminated Sites Action Plan (FCSAP), administered by Environment and Climate Change Canada for the implementation of the mitigation measures to contain/pump or pump/treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) along the St. Lawrence River.
-JCCBI is working with the federal authorities in order to submit a funding request as part of FCSAP's fifth phase, which will extend from 2025 to 2030; - + Rigorous monitoring of environmental management as part of the deconstruction of the original Champlain Bridge continues.
-The main compensation project, which consists of creating a wetland favoring fish spawning in Saint-Ignace-de-Loyola, was completed in September 2022.
+- + Characterizations of JCCBI's lands are still underway, which will make it possible to determine with greater precision the actions required for the remediation and control of contaminants during the execution of projects and thus reduce the risks associated to these issues; - + JCCBI participates in the Federal Contaminated Sites Action Plan (FCSAP), administered by ECCC for the implementation of the mitigation measures to contain/pump or pump/treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) along the St. Lawrence River.
+JCCBI is working with the federal authorities in order to submit a funding request as part of FCSAP's fifth phase, which will extend from 2025 to 2030; - + The deconstruction of the original Champlain Bridge, which was subject to rigorous environmental monitoring, is completed.
+The main compensation project associated with this major project, which consisted of creating a wetland favoring fish spawning in Saint-Ignace-de-Loyola, was completed in September 2022.
 Some 30,000 plants were planted to create this landscape of great ecological value.
-The second major compensation project, which consists of removing fill in the aquatic environment in the vicinity of the original Champlain Bridge, is currently the subject of preliminary project studies.
-Work related to this project is planned for 2025, following the deconstruction of the bridge; - + To support the new 2022 to 2026 FSDS, JCCBI has identified the following six Sustainable Development Goals (SDGs), which will form the pillars of its 2023 to 2027 Sustainable Development Strategy (SDS), taking into account JCCBI's mission and activities:
+Preliminary project studies are underway for the second major compensation project, which consists of removing fill in the aquatic environment in the vicinity of the original Champlain Bridge site.
+The work related thereto is scheduled for 2025; - + To support the new 2022 to 2026 FSDS, JCCBI has identified the following six Sustainable Development Goals (SDGs), which form the pillars of its 2023 to 2027 Sustainable Development Strategy (SDS), taking into account JCCBI's mission and activities:

-Goal 9 Foster innovation and green infrastructure in Canada; Goal 10 Advance reconciliation with Indigenous Peoples and take action to reduce inequality (mandatory SDG); Goal 11 Improve access to affordable housing, clean air, transportation, parks and green spaces, as well as cultural heritage in Canada; Goal 12 Reduce waste and transition to zero-emission vehicles (mandatory SDG); Goal 13 Take action on climate change and its impacts (mandatory SDG); Goal 15 Protect and recover species, conserve Canadian biodiversity.
+Goal 9 Foster innovation and green infrastructure in Canada; Goal 10 Advance reconciliation with Indigenous Peoples and take action to reduce inequality (mandatory SDG); Goal 11 Improve access to affordable housing, clean air, transportation, parks and green spaces, as well as cultural heritage in Canada; Goal 12 Reduce waste and transition to zero-emission vehicles (mandatory SDG); Goal 13 Take action on climate change and its impacts (mandatory SDG); Goal 15 Protect and recover species, conserve Canadian biodiversity;

-- + An action plan is being developed for the SDGs to which JCCBI can contribute via its 2023 to 2027 SDS.
-In accordance with the Federal Sustainable Development Act, said SDS will be filed by November 2, 2023; - + The development and implementation of a decentralized environmental management system (EMS) is ongoing.
+- + An action plan was developed for the SDGs to which JCCBI can contribute via its 2023 to 2027 SDS.
+Said SDS was tabled in Parliament and published in the third quarter of 2023-2024; - + The development and implementation of a decentralized environmental management system (EMS) is ongoing.
 As part of this EMS, a process for tracking the waste generated by the Operations and Maintenance Division is under development.